eduardstan/eduardstan.github.io/_pages/about.md

 ---

 <!--- _pages/about.md --->

-:construction_worker: UNDER CONSTRUCTION :construction_worker:
+## about

-As an Assistant Professor at the University of Milan-Bicocca, my research focuses on formal explainable AI, integrating symbolic methods and data science.
-With a solid background in modal logic(s) and formal methods, I specialize in creating interpretable AI models that leverage robust data representation techniques. 📊💡
+I am an **Assistant Professor** (*Ricercatore a Tempo Determinato di tipo A---RTD/A*) at the University of Milano-Bicocca, where I bridge the gap between formal methods, symbolic reasoning, and cutting-edge AI technologies.
+My expertise lies in leveraging **formal logic and symbolic AI** to enhance the interpretability and transparency of machine learning models, particularly within the rapidly evolving field of **formal explainable AI (FXAI)**.

-My expertise bridges the gap between logic and AI, enabling innovative data interpretation and machine learning solutions with practical applications.
-I have developed symbolic methods that ensure data is accurately represented.
-My approach combines theoretical rigor with practical insights. 🤖🔍
+At the **Imaging and Vision Laboratory (IVL)**, I collaborate with a team of deep learning experts, bringing my background in symbolic methods to bear on the challenges of explainability.
+Our goal is to ensure that the AI systems we develop are effective *and* trustworthy, particularly in high-stakes applications like healthcare.
+This work is central to our contributions to the **ANTHEM project**, where we focus on developing smart environments and innovative sensors for proximity medicine, working alongside leading institutions and healthcare providers.

-I am thrilled to integrate my symbolic background with deep learning methodologies at the ANTHEM project.
-This collaboration is not just an opportunity to expand my skills in deep learning, but also a chance to contribute to advancements in healthcare.
-The excitement is palpable, and I can't wait to make a real impact. 🏥🚀
+In addition to my research, I am deeply committed to my role as an educator.
+I actively seek out and **mentor students**, guiding them through their theses and fostering their development as future researchers.
+My teaching is informed by my belief in the importance of **transparency and ethics in AI**, principles that are increasingly critical as AI technologies become more integrated into society.

-I am always open to exploring collaborations in AI, data science, and formal methods.
-I am genuinely excited about the potential opportunities and advancements we could achieve together.
-I am eager to connect with you to share insights and discuss potential collaborations.
-Let's work together to push the boundaries of what AI can achieve! 🤝🌟
+A vision of AI drives my work as a tool for **enhancing human capabilities**, built on a foundation of trust, ethics, and collaboration.
+I am excited to continue exploring the potential of **neuro-symbolic AI** and FXAI, and I am always open to new partnerships that align with these goals.
+Let’s connect and push the boundaries of what AI can achieve together.

 ## cluster map